Ajmaline

-Due to the low bioavailability of ajmaline, a semisynthetic propyl derivative called prajmaline (trade name Neo-gilurythmal) was developed that induces similar effects to its predecessor but has better bioavailability and absorption.
+Due to the low bioavailability of ajmaline, a semisynthetic propyl derivative called prajmaline (trade name Neo-gilurythmal) was developed that induces effects similar to those of its predecessor but which has better bioavailability and absorption.

 Biosynthesis

 Ajmaline is widely dispersed among 25 plant genera, but is of significant concentration in the Apocynaceae family.

 Ajmaline is a monoterpenoid indole alkaloid, composed of an indole from tryptophan and a terpenoid from iridoid glucoside secologanin.
 Secologanin is introduced from the triose phosphate/pyruvate pathway.

 Tryptophan decarboxylase (TDC) remodels tryptophan into tryptamine.
 Strictosidine synthase (STR), uses a Pictet–Spengler reaction to form strictosidine from tryptamine and secologanin.
 Strictosidine is oxidized by P450-dependent sarpagan bridge enzymes (SBE); to make polyneuridine aldehyde.
 Of the sarpagan-type alkaloids, polyneuridine is a key entry into the ajmalan-type alkaloids.

 Polyneuridine Aldehyde is methylated by polyneuridine aldehydeesterase (PNAE), to synthesize 16-epi-vellosimine, which is acetylated to vinorine by vinorine synthase (VS).
 Vinorine is oxidized by vinorine hydroxylase (VH) to make vomilenine.
 Vomilenine reductase (VR) conducts a reduction of vomilenine to 1,2-dihydrovomilenine, using the cofactor NADPH.
 1,2-dihydrovomilenine, is reduced by 1,2-dihydrovomilenine reductase (DHVR) to 17-O-acetylnorajmaline, with the same cofactor as VR: NADPH.
 17-O-acetylnorajmaline is deacetylated by acetylajmalan esterase (AAE), to form norajmaline.
 Finally, norajmaline methyl transferase (NAMT) methylates norajmaline resulting in our desired compound: ajmaline.